Prices from Amazon AU, checked 12 August 2026. Drag, swipe or use the arrows.

 Why this matters now

 NVIDIA's Blackwell architecture has been on shelves since January 2025.
-Sixteen months later, the line-up is mature: drivers are stable, DLSS 4 with multi-frame generation is settled, AIB cooler designs have had their second and third revisions, and the 12V-2×6 power connector redesign has done what the original 12VHPWR couldn't.
-The price-performance picture has also stabilised — the 5080 dropped 14% off its $2,699 RRP on Amazon AU in May 2026, sitting at $2,329 with an Amazon's Choice badge.
+Nineteen months later, the line-up is mature: drivers are stable, DLSS 4 with multi-frame generation is settled, AIB cooler designs have had their second and third revisions, and the 12V-2×6 power connector redesign has done what the original 12VHPWR couldn't.
+What has not settled is supply.
+Genuine Australian retail stock at the top of the stack has thinned out through 2026: the 5090 has all but vanished from reputable local shelves, and the tiers that remain in stock sit close to launch pricing rather than drifting down.

 The cost-of-living context matters too.
-With real wage growth at just 0.3% per ABS data and household savings ratios at historic lows, every dollar in a $1,000–$7,000 GPU purchase needs to justify itself.
+With real wage growth at just 0.3% per ABS data and household savings ratios at historic lows, every dollar in a $1,000 to $2,300 GPU purchase needs to justify itself.
 This guide assumes you've already decided to buy.
 The question is which tier.

 The Blackwell stack at a glance